Petrels of The Petrel Station

 Scientific name: Pterodroma neglecta

-Kermadec Petrels are stunning medium-sized gadfly petrels, and are notably interesting due to the huge variations in plumage they can display.
-They occur in a wide range of plumage morphs, from pale through intermediate to completely dark birds, all with dark underwings showing white flashes and dark upperwings with pale shafts near the tips.
+Kermadec Petrels are beautiful medium-sized gadfly petrels, and are notable for the huge variations in plumage morphs they can display, from pale through intermediate to completely dark birds.
+They all have dark underwings showing white flashes and dark upperwings with pale shafts near the tips.

 They breed in the Kermadec Islands, around 1,000 km to the north-east, and only very occasionally make it down to mainland New Zealand in summer, so any sighting out offshore on The Petrel Station seabird tours is an exciting one.